24 Aug 2026

 For example, the fashion and textiles industry is the joint third highest emitter of greenhouses globally, responsible for 10% of carbon emissions, more than all international flights and shipping combined.
 Operating in a largely linear take-make-use-waste system, textiles is one of the most pollutive and wasteful industries on earth.

-Throughout the programme, learners will receive input, in the form of lecturers, panel discussions and coaching from a number of international experts, companies and innovators.
+Throughout the programme, learners receive input, in the form of lecturers, panel discussions and coaching and project briefs from a number of international experts, companies and innovators.

 The Professional Diploma aims to prepare graduates for careers in the textiles and fashion industry, independent circular design consultancy, start-up ventures, creative practice and academic research.